The-Yak-Collective/backups/Roam/ArtOfGig/Governance Studies.md

             - The buildings you can view tokyo from not a monument like Empire state plaza, whichever buildings people can gain access to
             - Cancellation is an example of this in the online space, but it is not repeated enough over a long time, just a spontaneous burst and then dies off
             - monuments or museams are about every day and does not mention emperors specifically and not an accident that it is run by bureacrats and not by great men
+    - Dissolution of Japanese Combines
+        - Venkat
+            - Big difference single family control, recursive subsidiary structure, strong majority control - high level cronyism to evolve.
+            - something natural about it - relatively weak state capacity allows single strong families to dominate it
+            - In the run upto to WW2, the state allowed Zaibatsu's to buy small properties
+            - Nissan was handed the contract to exploit manchuria, capitalized by japanese governements and by arm twisting life insurance
+            - Mumbai airport - some business group did the modernization - BJP let the Adani group buy the Mumbai airport cheaply.
+No one becomes that rich that quickly
+            - Apparently there is a pattern - uses state apartus to interfere in companies then interfere
+            - Keiretsu - interlocking family structure
+            - ~ started in Italy in the 20s and 30s
+            - Neoliberal era - ideological era has eroded - Trump administration - probably return to corporatism - loyalty based staffing
+            - under the guise of tearing it down
+        - Jenna
+            - Island at the center of the world
+            - Clash of the elites - people who benefit from peacetime vs people who benefit from war
+            - When corporations rule the world - 1995
+        - Matthew
+            - Kind of ironic that it is right after the two cities in Japan got bombed
+            - Kind of the reverse of the bullet or the ballot - take our version of the capitalism instead of yours
+            - Extrastatecraft - this seems like an attempt to shutdown extrastate structures that originated in Japan
+            -
+    - Ise jingu as Metaphor
+        - Sachin
+            - Protocols don't build pyramids but are also really costly to maintain
+            - Everyone should have a house of his own and the Shinto practice of a house being demolished fast
+            - And you can see this in Tokyo where buildings have a high churn and they dont really put much effort into preserving them
+            - Cyclical reconstruction served poorly in a progressive evolutionary model - protocols change often and hence don't have a defined history, kind of like Shintoism
+            - As a loyal imperial subject,Sekino understood the shrine as a manifestation of the unbroken imperial line,while at the same time, as an architecture historian, he saw the significance of the reconstruction in what it revealed about ancient architecture - Patronage model
+            - Sanskrit and palm leaves - the language has not changed at all
+        - Venkat
+            - Enshrinement as a concept
+            - Enshrinement as a concept for physical construction - what is the technically best way to preserve it for the longest time - Take the most durable technologies you can think of and use that - the Long Now clock is a good example of that
+            - Long Now - does not use grid electricity
+            - In traditional ship building - role of wood is reversed - wood is more durable
+            - durability of a material is in relation to context
+            - Temple that was constructed at Ayodhya - they dont use iron or cement or mortal -  only stone masonry and joinery
+            - Palm leaves were writing material before paper - some are on stone, some are on copper plates but the main medium is palm leaves manuscripts - their lifetime when well preseved is 100-150 years
+            - Palm Leaves - you need a tradition of scribes
+            - The sweet spot for palm leaves type tradition is to renew them in shorter time scales - one generation
+            - Element of sacredness in the idea of enshrinement -  early christian tradition - the relics of saints are really important.
+Early roman empire - peter, mark - patriarchies - church of st mark where the main church was in Alexandria but in Italy the cities of venice and aquilla were fighting over the city becoming the city of the patron saint.
+At one point Venice to seal the argument, couple of people went to Alexandria and stole the body and brought it back
+            - Enshrinement follows the gradient of sacredness
+        - Ellen
 - Season 4
     - Scaling Cities Track
         - [How DC got its Metro](https://open.substack.com/pub/constructionphysics/p/how-washington-dc-got-its-metro)